SF-WDI-LABS/mean-auth-blog/README.md

 # <img src="https://cloud.githubusercontent.com/assets/7833470/10899314/63829980-8188-11e5-8cdd-4ded5bcb6e36.png" height="60"> MEAN Auth Seed - Protected Blog Posts

 **Objective:** Your goal is to add a blog `posts` resource to the following application using *protected* client-side and server-side routes.
-  * **DONE**: Only a logged in user should be able to hit API endpoints for creating, updating, and destroying blog posts (on the server).
+  * Only a logged in user should be able to hit API endpoints for creating, updating, and destroying blog posts (on the server). **DONE**
-  * **TODO**: Only a logged in user should be able to see the forms and buttons for creating, updating, and destroying blog posts (on the client).
+  * Only a logged in user should be able to see the forms and buttons for creating, updating, and destroying blog posts (on the client). **TODO**
-  * **TODO**: A user should only be able to edit or delete _their own_ blog posts (on the client).
-They should not see options to edit or delete on posts that do not belong to them.
+  * A user should only be able to edit or delete _their own_ blog posts (on the client).
+They should not see options to edit or delete on posts that do not belong to them. **TODO**

 Please familiarize yourself with [Satellizer](https://github.com/sahat/satellizer#authloginuser-options) and the file `middleware/auth.js` before beginning.
 Try to answer the following questions:
   * What is a JWT token?